polarize-ai/blog/about.md

 Fourth "smart IoT" is just an application of "machine learning" to "edge devices" - it is complex but not really complicated.
 If some of the articles **lower the barrier** for software engineers, data scientists and makers to study it, I have already succeeded.

-In addition I am lazily **looking for a new job**[^4] - I needed some place to guide headhunters to so I can ingress opportunities in a more structured and efficient way - this is the place and the little chatbot <a href="#" onclick="collectchat.open()">**Ask Helmut!**</a> is there to help me focus on the part time holiday I am currently taking.

 Last but not least I am tinkering with the idea of having a **secondary income** by being an author and educator.
 This blog is a way to challenge myself and check if I am capable of going into this direction before I take the decision to create some paid content.
 In the meantime you can [gift me a vegan smoothie](https://www.buymeacoffee.com/ZBL1NxlY9) - at the end of each article you will find a related button - click it and pay with your credit card or PayPal to wire me a micro-payment.

 ![secondary income](/assets/images/pages/madagascar.jpg#wide)